Frequently Asked Questions

 Two of my favorite places to write in St. Louis are Forest Park and the Missouri Botanical Garden.
 There’s something about putting a pen to my notebook surrounded by towering trees and flowers that’s different from typing in my office.
 Scenes and dialogue always pop up no matter what I’m doing, so I like to record things into a recorder or my phone.
 Napkins work too.

 Interestingly enough, it seems climatic or unfinished scenes pop into my head when I’m at the gym.
-I have to stop my workout, go into the locker room, find a receipt, my iPhone notes (kills my thumbs though), something to write on (because I’ve usually forgotten my notebook, recorder, etc.) and write down chapter notes, full scenes, and dialogue.
+I have to stop my workout, find a receipt, my iPhone notes (kills my thumbs though), something to write on (because I’ve usually forgotten my notebook, recorder, etc.) and write down chapter notes, full scenes, and dialogue.
 Great moments and scribbles I get mad at as I have to decipher later because I was so excited it came, I wrote manically to get it down.
 And yes, I think it’s the perfect excuse to avoid my workout.

 What is your favorite thing about writing?